michalroots/michalroots.github.io/_pages/documentation.md

 summary: Crystal clear, concise, and delightful handbooks for tale-worthy organisations.
 ---

-**I create crystal clear, concise, and delightful hanbooks for tale-worthy organisations and projects.**
+**I create crystal clear, concise, and delightful handbooks for tale-worthy organisations and projects.**

 ## My Offer